jamessnee1/PTAsg2/tm_readme.txt

 Known bugs:
 -----------
-Will not delete first or last entry in the stock list
+Will not delete first entry in the stock list

 Incomplete functionality: